 If RON is legally permissible in your state, ask yourself the following three questions.

-Question #1: How do you prepare your closing documents?
+Question #1: How do you prepare your closing documents today?

-If you work with electronic closing documents, adding eSign and electronic notarization is easy enough to do with the right digital technology partner.
-However, if you still work heavily with physical paper, digital closings with RON may not make the most sense for you at this time.
+If you work with digital or electronic closing documents, adding eSign and RON services is easy enough to do with the right digital technology partner and platform.
+However, if you still work heavily with physical paper and don't feel comfortable making the switch anytime soon, eClosing with RON may not make the most sense for you at this time.